openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm2_2_6.md

 ### Parameter 23: Temperature report hysteresis

 Temperature report hysteresis
-1. Value = 1 - 100, 0.1C - 10.0C, default = 1.0C

-The temperature report will be sent if there is a difference in temperature from the previous value reported,
-defined in this parameter (hysteresis).
-Temperature reports can also be sent as a result of polling.
+<p&gt1.
+Value = 1 - 100, 0.1C - 10.0C, default = 1.0C</p&gt <p&gtThe temperature report will be sent if there is a difference in temperature from the previous value reported,<br /&gtdefined in this parameter (hysteresis).<br /&gtTemperature reports can also be sent as a result of polling.</p&gt
 Values in the range 1 to 100 may be set.

 The manufacturer defined default value is ```10```.